OSDeploy/GitBook/drivers/driver-management.md

 **Are you using MDT only?**  The Holy Grail method won't work

+**Does size matter?**  Repositories can grow to 50 - 100 GB.
+Will this be a problem for your Network?

 You need to take all of these questions into consideration to decide what works best for your Enterprise.